Bending rigidity, sound propagation and ripples in flat graphene

-In conclusion, we show that anharmonic effects are crucial to make sound propagate in graphene.
-Moreover, we determine that, despite the relevance of anharmonic effects, the out-of-plane acoustic modes should show a quadratic dispersion experimentally.
-We estimate anharmonic effects within the self-consistent harmonic approximation both with an atomistic machine learning potential and with a membrane model, obtaining consistent results in both cases.
-These conclusions can be extrapolated to any strictly 2D material or membrane, and will have a large impact on the understanding of their mechanical, vibrational, and thermal properties.
+In conclusion, we show that anharmonic effects are crucial to make sound propagate in graphene despite its out-of-plane acoustic mode has a quadratic dispersion as imposed by symmetry.
+Contrary to the previously assumed behavior, we determine that the bending rigidity of graphene does not diverge in the long wavelength limit and that the amplitude of the ripples are not suppressed by phonon-phonon interactions.
+These conclusions are universal and can be extrapolated to any strictly 2D material or membrane.